Skip to main content

 Status: Currently Recruiting

-This research is being done to determine how variations in genes may explain the different risks to develop scleroderma (or CREST) seen in African American patients compared to other populations.
+This research is being done to determine how variations in genes may explain the different risk to develop scleroderma (or CREST) seen in African American patients compared to other populations.
 People who are African American with scleroderma (or CREST) may join.
 This research involves a blood draw and physical exams.

 Read More